jaylett/django-and-pipelines/gulp/README.md

 The manifest file is a simple map of non-hashed names to hashed names.

+## Hashes
+* gulp-hash uses SHA1
-Note: gulp-hash uses SHA1, gulp-rev and gulp-rev-all use MD5
+* gulp-rev uses MD5
+* gulp-rev-all uses the first 8 characters of the MD5 hash

 ## Install
     npm install